Shewa Robit ambulance massacre

 On 21 March 2021, 12 Oromos were killed while in an ambulance riding through the town of Shewa Robit.
 Fano militia has been suspected as a perpetrator of an attack.

 Background

-In the days leading up to the attack clashes between Amhara and Oromo militias in and around the towns of Ataye and Kamisee left hundreds dead and thousands displaced.
+In the days leading up to the attack clashes between Amhara and Oromo militias in and around the towns of Ataye and Kamisee had left hundreds dead and thousands displaced.

 Attack

 After fighting in the region around Ataye, a dozen of civilians that had been injured in the clashes were on their way to be taken to the much larger hospital, Yifat Hospital in Shewa Robit.
 The ambulance was stopped and 12 civilians were pulled from the ambulance and then beaten and stabbed to death.
 HRLHA's source identified suspects linked with Fano militia.

 Victims

 List of victims that have been identified.